-UK fuel prices have hit their highest levels in more than two years.
-Petrol is averaging 152p per litre and diesel has surged past 181p - driven by the conflict in the Middle East disrupting global oil and gas supply.
-And the impact is not just at the pumps.
-Energy bills and EV charging costs are also in the firing line.
+UK fuel prices remain at their highest levels in more than two years.
+Petrol is averaging 157p per litre and diesel is close to 189p - driven by the conflict in the Middle East disrupting global oil and gas supply.
+A ceasefire has slowed the rate of increase, but prices have barely dipped.
 Here is what is happening and what UK drivers can do about it.

-Fuel prices in the UK have risen sharply since late February 2026, and they are at their highest point in over two years.
+Fuel prices in the UK have risen sharply since late February 2026, and they remain at their highest point in over two years.
 The conflict in the Middle East has disrupted the flow of oil and liquefied natural gas (LNG) through the Strait of Hormuz - a narrow waterway that carries roughly 20% of the world's energy supply.
-When that route is disrupted, global wholesale prices spike fast, and UK drivers feel it at the pumps within days.
+A ceasefire in early April briefly eased wholesale costs, but with the Strait still effectively closed and peace talks stalled, pump prices have barely fallen.

-The full impact of the oil price spike is already showing up at UK forecourts.
-Here is what a typical 55 litre fill-up costs compared to before the conflict began - and prices may still have further to go depending on how the situation develops.
+The full impact of the oil price spike is showing up at UK forecourts.
+Here is what a typical 55 litre fill-up costs now compared to before the conflict began.

 |---|---|---|---|